There are many fabrics you could choose for travel clothing, but this is one of the best.

 What is Merino Wool Fabric?

 Well, Merino wool can solve a lot of your packing problems.
 It is one of the best travel fabrics out there, straight up.
-Packing one Merino tee is like the equivalent of packing five cotton tees when it comes to freshness.
-It will keep you cool in the heat, warm in the cold, you don’t have to wash it every time you wear it and we almost guarantee it will become your favorite shirt—so you’ll only need a few.
+Packing one Merino wool t shirt is like the equivalent of packing five cotton tees when it comes to freshness.
+It will keep you cool in the heat, warm in the cold, you don’t have to wash it every time you wear it and we almost guarantee it will become your best travel shirt—so you’ll only need a few.
 It’s going to cost you a pretty penny for the better brands, but the benefits of the material are worth it… if you take care of it correctly.

 History of Merino Wool